 In order to show the efficacy of the policy employed on the robot, physical experiments are imperative.
-Actor-critic reinforcement learning-based avoidance methods have been used to enable robots to avoid scattered obstacles [20], [21].
-Researchers introduced a general DRL framework for obstacle avoidance, and a manipulability index into the reward function in order to avoid joint singularity while executing tasks [22].
+Traditional methods such as dynamic window approach (DWA) [20] are effective in avoiding obstacles robotics.
+Actor-critic reinforcement learning-based avoidance methods have been used to enable robots to avoid scattered obstacles [21], [22].
+[23] proposed training ANYmal robots with reinforcement learning in simulation and deployed the policy to run in challenging natural environments.
+[24] presents an approach to teach quadruped robot to adapt and conquer unseen environments with a base policy and adaption module.
+Researchers introduced a general DRL framework for obstacle avoidance, and a manipulability index into the reward function in order to avoid joint singularity while executing tasks [25].
 The FAM-HGNN framework, which relies on an attention mechanism within a heterogeneous graph neural network, presents a novel solution for the obstacle avoidance problem in RL.
-This approach surpasses the performance of both multi-layer perceptron-based and existing GNN-based RL methods [23].
+This approach surpasses the performance of both multi-layer perceptron-based and existing GNN-based RL methods [26].

-With regards to squeezing, researchers enabled the reconfigurable robot RSTAR to squeeze through two adjacent obstacles, duck underneath an obstacle and climb over an obstacle using Q learning algorithm [24].
+With regards to squeezing, researchers enabled the reconfigurable robot RSTAR to squeeze through two adjacent obstacles, duck underneath an obstacle and climb over an obstacle using Q learning algorithm [27].

-In tasks involving climbing stairs, both Deep Deterministic Policy Gradients (DDPG) and Trust Region Policy Optimization (TRPO) were evaluated, with the latter showing superior performance [25].
-Researchers used sim-to-real RL to achieve climbing by only modifying an existing flatterrain training framework to include stair-like terrain randomization, without any changes in reward function [26].
-Researchers also performed experiments on enabling different articulated, tracked robots [27] and assistive robots [28] to climb on slopes or stairs using machine Learning techniques.
+In tasks involving climbing stairs, both Deep Deterministic Policy Gradients (DDPG) and Trust Region Policy Optimization (TRPO) were evaluated, with the latter showing superior performance [28].
+Researchers used sim-to-real RL to achieve climbing by only modifying an existing flatterrain training framework to include stair-like terrain randomization, without any changes in reward function [29].
+Researchers also performed experiments on enabling different articulated, tracked robots [30] and assistive robots [31] to climb on slopes or stairs using machine Learning techniques.